lbryio/lbry.com/content/news/72-sporthocking.md

 ![More sporthocking](/img/news/sporthock-inline2.png)

 Inspired by guys freestyling tricks with homemade stools in the German city of Kiel, the Landschutz brothers designed the first Sporthocker prototype in 2006.
-Today, they own a Sporthocker brand and product design company called [Salzig in Berlin, Germany](http://www.sporthocker.com/en/).
+Today, they own a Sporthocker brand, and product design company called [Salzig in Berlin, Germany](http://www.sporthocker.com/en/).
 They’ve travelled two European tours and hold annual events for the budding sport.

 This is a sport worth checking out.
 See the tour of Europe today: